 Only the assigned number of students plus two guests may occupy a room at one time.
 Guest visitation is limited to three consecutive days.

 All guests must be respectful of the rights and comfort of roommates at all times.
 Roommates must all approve of a guest in order for them to be authorized in the shared spaces of the Housing & Residential Life room space (individual room/Arbor Ridge apartment).
 The college does not condone cohabitation.
 If the behavior or frequency of overnight guests becomes a concern for a roommate, the problem will be swiftly addressed by Residential Life staff.
 Housing & Residential Life staff and Campus Safety staff reserve the right to request that a guest leave a residence hall.

 Only persons of the same gender may use bathrooms located on residence hall floors designated for use by their respective gender.
 Some floors may vote to offer gender-inclusive restrooms, but otherwise, this policy must be respected.
 The Campus Map displays the location of gender-inclusive restrooms across campus.

 Drums, guitars, horns, etc. are not to be played in the residence halls.

 No animals may be allowed in any residence halls unless they are approved through Student Accessibility Services, with the exception of fish or turtles, unless you live within the pet-friendly community or are approved by Student Disability Services.
 Fish tanks may not be larger than 15 gallons.
 We kindly ask that you refrain from bringing a pet into your room without prior written authorization by Housing & Residential Life.
-If you are found to have a pet, or feeding an animal in or around the building, you will be subject to disciplinary action and fees ranging from $25.00 to $50.00 per day that the animal is in your room.
+If you are found to have a pet, or feeding an animal in or around the building, you will be subject to disciplinary action and fees ranging from $25.00 to $50.00 for every day the animal is in your room.
 All students with approved animals on campus must sign an addendum agreement prior to being authorized to have the animal on campus.